California Invitational Berkeley Debate

 To enter the tournament you will need to mail a check for the amount owed on Tabroom.
 See your Tabroom invoice on the “Money” tab of your entry for additional payment details.

 Every year we have a waitlist for all events.
 You will not be guaranteed a spot until you submit payment.
-To increase your chance of being cleared from the waitlist we strongly recommend that you submit payment well before the January 10th late entry deadline.
-Do not make any non-refundable travel arrangements until your entries have been moved off the waitlist on Tabroom and into the tournament.
+To increase your chance of being cleared from the waitlist we strongly recommend that you submit payment well before the February 1st entry deadline.

-All entries, accompanied by fees, must be received by January 10th in order to avoid late fees.
-Any entries received after January 10th will be assessed a $25 late fee per entry.
-Any entries received after February 1 will be assessed a $50 late fee per entry.
-It is also VERY possible that we will have to turn away late entries due to space limitations.
+All entries, accompanied by fees, must be received by February 1st in order to avoid late fees.
+Any entries received after February 1st will be assessed a $50 late fee per entry.

 Events and Divisions